 Recovery is very quick when compared with alternative methods like crown lengthening procedure.

 There are very few disadvantages.
 They can be listed as;

-1- Re-growth of the gum.
-As the gum level ultimately is determined by the bone level underneath it.
-With laser, no changes are made to the bone level, so the gum can grow back.
-However the laser treatment can be repeated again.
+1- Re-growth of the gum is a possibility, as the gum level is ultimately determined by the bone level underneath it.
+With laser gum contouring, since no changes are made to the bone level, the gum can grow back.
+However, the laser treatment can be repeated again.

-2- If too much gum is removed, then root of the teeth which have different colour to the crown of the tooth can be exposed. in some cases , the gum grows back and can correct this.
+2- If too much gum is removed, then the root of the teeth – which have different colour from the crown of the tooth – might be exposed.
+In some such cases, the gum grows back and can correct this.

-In biological terms, in a healthy mouth free from gum disease, the position of the gum is usually determined by the level of the bone underneath it.
-Traditionally to show more of the teeth and reduce the gum level, the crown lengthening procedure is carried out.
-In this surgical procedure, first the level of the bone under the gum is modified (ie reduced and reshaped) then the gum is re-positioned back on and sutured in place, resulting in more of the teeth to be shown and less of the gum.
-With crown lengthening one can expect a more definitive final gum position to compare with laser gum contouring alone, where bone position is not altered in the latter.
+An alternative option to laser gum contouring is crown lengthening.
+In a healthy mouth, free from gum disease, the position of the gum is usually determined by the level of the bone underneath it.
+Traditionally, to show more of the teeth and reduce the gum level, the crown lengthening procedure is carried out.
+In this surgical procedure, first the level of the bone under the gum is modified (ie reduced and reshaped).
+The gum is then re-positioned and sutured in place, resulting in more of the teeth and less of the gum being exposed.
+With crown lengthening one can expect a more definitive final gum position compared to laser gum contouring, where the bone position is not altered.

 1- Longer recovery time

 3- More discomfort after surgery